Skip to main content

 Your reason

-While saving money is often a priority when refinancing, it’s important to think about your long and short-term financial goals, and how refinancing will impact them.
-Consider whether you want to invest in a new property, unlock equity to renovate your home, reduce your monthly repayments, or pay off your loan faster.
+While saving money is often a priority when refinancing, it’s important to think about your long and short-term financial goals, and how refinancing your loan will impact them.
+Consider whether you want to invest in a new property, unlock equity to renovate your home, reduce your monthly repayments, or pay off your home loan faster.

 You may be worried about rising interest rates